Celtics lose third straight, 123-108 to Wizards

 FASHION SENSE

-Wall’s black apparel consisted of a designer T-shirt beneath a varsity-style jacket as he arrived at Verizon Center on Tuesday.
-Otto Porter went the more formal route with an all-black suit, complete with black shirt, tie and sunglasses.
+Wizards forward Otto Porter may have gotten the best reviews for his all black suit, complete with matching black shirt, tie and shades.

-Coach Scott Brooks appreciated the team-bonding nature of the fashion theme, but resisted joining in.
+Washington coach Scott Brooks appreciated the team-bonding aspects of the idea, even if he wasn’t willing to join in.

-“My daughter just texted me and she said, ‘Do not wear your black jeans, because you kind of look a little chunky in them,'” Brooks said.
-“So I wore my blue jeans tonight.”
+‘‘My daughter just texted me and she said, ‘Do not wear your black jeans, because you kind of look a little chunky in them,’’’ Brooks said. ‘‘So I wore my blue jeans tonight.’’

 UP NEXT